The NCAA women’s golf selection show unveiled Kristin Simonsen on Monday as a regional qualifier

 After her first season with the team, five members from the women's golf team were named to the All-Mountain All-Academic team and two were named Mountain West Scholar Athletes.

-Milberger-Loftin joined Fresno State in 2013 after leading the University of Montana for two seasons as its head coach for the women's golf team.
+Known as Emily Milberger (maiden name) when joining Fresno State in 2013, she came to Fresno after leading the University of Montana for two seasons as its head coach for the women's golf team.

-While coaching at Montana, Milberger-Loftin led 38 women to top-25 finishes, secured the team record for the lowest three-round total in school history (903) and guided the Grizzlies to one team win along with two individual wins.
+While coaching at Montana, Loftin (Milberger) led 38 women to top-25 finishes, secured the team record for the lowest three-round total in school history (903) and guided the Grizzlies to one team win along with two individual wins.

-In Milberger-Loftin's first season she led an individual to a season scoring average of 76.30, the lowest average in program history and coached another to Big Sky Conference Freshman of the Year accolades.
+In Loftin's (Milberger) first season she led an individual to a season scoring average of 76.30, the lowest average in program history and coached another to Big Sky Conference Freshman of the Year accolades.